boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

  * IETF NSC authentication:

-      This is out of scope for this document.
-It should be addressed in documents that describe IETF NSC realization.
+      This is out of the scope for this document.
+It should be addressed in documents that describe IETF NSC realization (e.g., {{?I-D.ietf-teas-ns-controller-models}}).

  * Specific isolation criteria: